Starting your palaeoscience journey

 Identifying fossils can be very difficult, even for the experts!

-Many resources exist online and in libraries all around the country to help you understand your find.
+Many resources exist online and in state geological surveys and libraries all around the country to help you understand your find.
 For some handy hints, click here!

 If your own search fails, ask an expert!
 The Australian Museum has a dedicated service to help you discover and learn.
 To find it, click here!